gvwilson/thirdbit/_posts/2013/2013-05-02-rational-computing-process.md

   is to show people the pieces out of which most of their competent peers assemble their daily work.
   What would help us do this is
-  a collection of profiles of competent scientists' computational workflows&mdash;of how people who know what they're doing fit the pieces together when solving particular problems in particular domains.
+  a collection of profiles of competent scientists' computational workflows–of how people who know what they're doing fit the pieces together when solving particular problems in particular domains.
   They would take time to produce